Offshore Development Centre (ODC): How To Set It Up? (+A Detailed Checklist)

 The amount of resources required varies from project to project.
 There are times when resources at the main office have to be reallocated to accommodate the project requirement; you will have to either reduce or increase the number of staff in your in-house team.

-An ODC is like an extended arm that have the capability to perform the tasks of the in-house team, effectively assisting you in scaling your IT department.
+An ODC is like an extended arm that has the capability to perform the tasks of the in-house team, effectively assisting you in scaling your IT department.
 Without an ODC, resources allocation would be a very challenging feat.

 However, there are some inevitable disadvantages of having an ODC, which are: